TJBriggs/portfolio/README.md

 **Cummins**<br>
 <https://www.cummins.com/><br>
-Built all UI components for the Cummins website redesign.
-Collaborated with Drupal developers to integrate all features and components.
+During the Cummins website redesign, I built and styled all the UI components used on the new site.
+I created a style guide and component library which were integrated with their existing Drupal CMS.

 I also built several new features, components, and page templates for the following WordPress sites: